DaphneZ311/DaphneZ311.github.io/index.md

 These heatmaps illustrate the percentage overlap between usage of alcohol, nicotine, and cannabis, based on the raw unbalanced dataset.
 Each heatmap compares two substances, breaking down the percentages of users (1) and non-users (0) for both categories.
 The findings are as follows:

 ![image](https://github.com/user-attachments/assets/bca0639c-94a5-4b79-8764-c762299f321a)

 Among individuals who do not consume alcohol (0), 58.1% also do not use nicotine, while 41.9% do.
 For alcohol users (1), the distribution is nearly balanced: 57.3% also use nicotine, while 42.7% do not.
 This suggests a moderate overlap between alcohol and nicotine use.

 ![image](https://github.com/user-attachments/assets/f639b3e1-2325-4c36-aa69-0f278d88bd4f)

 For non-drinkers (0), 61.0% also do not use cannabis, while 39.0% are cannabis users.
 Among drinkers (1), the distribution is again closer to balance: 54.1% are also cannabis users, and 45.9% are not.
 Alcohol and cannabis usage show a weaker overlap compared to alcohol and nicotine.

 ![image](https://github.com/user-attachments/assets/94e1bc16-daa5-4804-92e6-7aa58643bd57)

 Among non-cannabis users (0), 71.0% do not use nicotine, while 29.0% do.
 Cannabis users (1) show a strong overlap with nicotine users, with 80.4% also using nicotine and only 19.6% not using nicotine.
 This indicates a significant relationship between cannabis and nicotine use.

 One limitation is that the data here is unbalanced, especially for alcohole consumption.
-This is why preprocessing is important.
+I accounted for this issue during preprocessing of the data.

 ## Preprocessing Steps

-	•	Class Imbalance Handling:
+Class Imbalance Handling:
 Applied SMOTE to address the imbalance in user vs. non-user categories.

  Code:
 ```python
 from imblearn.over_sampling import SMOTE